Top 5 Udemy Alternatives For Students To Learn In-Demand Skills

 You get what you pay for

-Because of Udemy’s low cost (we all know that every course on Udemy is always "90% OFF"), it’s very difficult for instructors to make money like this, especially as Udemy has taken a larger and larger amount of the profits for themselves away from instructors.
+Because of Udemy’s low cost (we all know that every course on Udemy is always "90% OFF"), it’s very difficult for instructors to make money like this.

-If instructors are making less money, their courses become less of a priority for them.
+Well, if instructors are making less money, their courses become less of a priority for them to create or update.

 less incentive for instructors

-Instead, Udemy relies on a rating system, with the idea being that a bad course will have a lower rating.
+Instead, Udemy relies on a rating system, with the idea being that a bad course will have a lower rating, but the thing is, the rating system is broken.

 Here's a little Udemy instructor secret...